codegouvfr/react-dsfr/icons.md

 {% embed url="https://youtu.be/FdabjOlaCUQ" %}

-Icons just works, you can copy paste the any code from [the dsfr documentation](https://www.systeme-de-design.gouv.fr/elements-d-interface/fondamentaux-techniques/icones) and expect things to work.
+Icons just work, you can copy paste any code from [the dsfr documentation](https://www.systeme-de-design.gouv.fr/elements-d-interface/fondamentaux-techniques/icones) and expect things to work.

 ```jsx
 import { fr } from "@codegrouvfr/react-dsfr";